rolivencia/brillante/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` to run the client locally.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Run `nodemon server.js` to run the Node server locally.
+It will start at port 4000 (insecure) and 443 (https).

 ## Code scaffolding